Section I-Bad Witch; Chapter 1-Carlsbad (Vanta Earth)

-The waitress, whose name was Alice, shuffled to the bar to place a drink order.
+Alice, the waitress with the long, stringy blond hair, shuffled to the bar to place a drink order.
 “Vodka Gimlet, straight up, and a Blue Moon, draft.”

-“Those two gonna’ order any time soon?” queried Harry the bartender, who eyed the couple as he mixed the Gimlet.
-Harry the bartender was simultaneously going grey and balding from the back of his head forward.
-Harry was a Carlsbad, Californian, born and raised.
-In his prime he had served on the Carlsbad firefighting squad.
-Now, Harry tended bar part time.
-“I mean, do those two think this is a bus station?”
+“Those two gonna’ order any time soon?” queried Harry the bartender, who eyed the young couple in the booth by the window as he mixed the Gimlet.
+Harry the bartender, simultaneously going grey and balding from the back of his head forward, was a Carlsbad, Californian, born and raised.
+In his prime he’d even served on the Carlsbad firefighting squad.
+Now semi-retired, Harry tended bar part time at the Karl Strauss Brewing Company restaurant.
+“I mean, do they think this is a bus station?”
 He paused, again glancing at the couple.
 “I’ll tell you what, though, they are an attractive couple.
-I mean, just look at that young lady.
+I mean, look at that young lady.
 She is an absolute stunner.”

-Alice wrinkled her nose, and she barked in a hushed voice at Harry.
+Alice wrinkled her nose and lashed out in a hushed voice at Harry.
 “Shhh, you!
 That girl’s just a baby.
 She’s probably younger than your daughter.
 Probably not even out of high school or college.
-You’re a dirty old man!”
+You dirty old man!”

-Harry grew defensive.
 “What?
 What did I say?
 Don’t be ridiculous.
 I’m just saying she’s a lovely girl.
 Am I lying?
-OK, he’s a good looking kid too, but he’s not my type.
-Is that wrong to say?
-I’m just saying, they look like they stepped out of People Magazine or something, those two.
+OK, her boyfriend’s a good-looking kid too, but he’s not my type.
+I’m just saying, they look like they stepped out of People Magazine or something.
 They’re fresh.”
 Harry shook his head.
 “These drinks aren’t for them, are they?
-You probably need to ask them for ID.”
+You probably need to card them.”

 “Uh, no. These drinks are not for them.
-I wish they would order beverages.
-Anything.”
-Alice tersely shook her head side to side, and then she marched off in the other direction.
+I wish they would order anything.”
+Alice sighed, shook her head side to side, and she marched off in the other direction.
 She set the drinks in front of two middle-aged businessmen in wrinkled white shirts and matching, gold power ties.
 Four thirty in the afternoon, early to start drinking, but, as the cliché goes, the businessmen were certain it must be five o’clock somewhere.

-At the table, the young woman, whose name was Belinda, stopped speaking for a moment, eyeing her friend, Jake.
+At the table, the young woman stopped speaking for a moment, eyeing her friend, Jake.
 “Why are you looking at me like that, Jake?”
 Belinda’s brow crease deepened.

 “Uh, looking at you like what?”
 Jake had been staring, as if hypnotized, at Belinda’s hands.
-His thoughts had drifted to a story he had heard about how his new friend, Belinda had killed a half-bird, half-human creature on the rooftop of the Azteca Hotel in Las Vegas.
-That incident had happened two days ago.
-Jake decided to come clean with Belinda.
+His thoughts had drifted to a story about how, two nights ago, his new friend, Belinda had killed a half-bird, half-human creature on the rooftop of the Azteca Hotel in Las Vegas.
 “Actually, I was thinking about something.
-According to Sara, when we were in Vegas you ripped a bird man’s heart from its chest.
-Then you threw the creature’s heart over the balcony, as if you were tossing away a crumpled piece of paper.”
+According to your best friend, Sara, when we were in Vegas you ripped a bird man’s heart from its chest.
+Then you threw the heart over the balcony.”
 Jake shuddered inwardly, focused on Belinda’s large dark, brown eyes.

-Belinda’s cheek near her left eye twitched in irritation.
-She wrinkled her nose.
+Belinda’s cheek near her left eye twitched and she wrinkled her nose.
 “You haven’t been listening to a word I’ve been saying, have you?
 All you can think of is that bird man story.
 You need to listen to me, Jake.
 We don’t have a lot of time.
-I have to get back to La Jolla soon or they’ll notice I’m gone.”
+I have to get back to La Jolla soon or my folks’ll notice I’m gone.”

 Thick, almost jet-black hair, which was pulled back by clips and hung slightly below her shoulders, framed Belinda’s elegant face.
 Now her expression had grown blank.
-Her eyelids hung halfway down, displaying her irritation.
+Her eyelids hung halfway down, displaying her irritation with Jake.

 “I don’t understand the big deal, Jake.”

 Belinda shrugged her left shoulder and then her right shoulder up and down in a harsh, wave-like motion, as if trying to relax her body.
 Then she crossed her arms and leaned back.
-“And really,” she spat hastily.
 “That fight bothers you more than the High Magi making me send your brother away?”
 She regretted the words the instant they escaped her lips.

-Jake slowly dropped his eyes to the table.
+Jake dropped his eyes to the table.
 “How could you say that to me?” he whispered.

-Belinda instantly realized her mistake.
-She slipped her hand across the table and into Jake’s hand, the fair complexion of her delicate hand sharply contrasting within his olive skin.
+“Sorry.
+I shouldn’t have said that.”
+Belinda slipped her hand across the table and into Jake’s hand, the fair complexion of her delicate hand sharply contrasting with his olive skin.
 At the bar, Harry, who had been minding the young couple’s business for some time, thought to himself, ‘Ah, isn’t that nice?
 They’re so sweet.’

-Belinda opened her eyes cautiously, as if Jake might not be there anymore.
+Belinda opened her eyes.
 “Do you feel better now?
 Less frightened?”

-Her hand still held his tightly.
+Her hand still covered his.
 She smiled.
 “Jake, there’s never going to be a time I’m not going to be on your side.
 You don’t have to be afraid of me.
 I’m here to make things OK.
 Don’t you know?
 Good witches make everything better?
 I love you, Jake…like a brother.”
-She said this last part to qualify her statement, even though she knew Jake belonged to another woman.
+She said this last part even though she knew Jake belonged to another woman.
 Jake stared down at the table again, embarrassed.
-Belinda felt a fleeting sense of discomfort at Jake’s reaction, but she let it pass.
+Belinda felt a fleeting sense of unease at Jake’s reaction, but she let it pass.